• Skip to primary navigation

 Are Leeks the same as green onions?

-Although from the same family as onion, shallots, and garlic, the leek has a similar history but its own distinctive flavor.
+Although from the same family as onion, shallots, and garlic, the leek has a similar history but each has a distinctive flavor.
 While it’s similar-looking to a green onion, it is much larger and cigar-shaped, with tiny hairs for roots rather than a bulb.

-Health benefits include lowering blood pressure, relieving chronic inflammation of the joints, protecting against type2 diabetes, rheumatoid arthritis, and even have shown to help with allergies.
+Health benefits include lowering blood pressure, relieving chronic inflammation of the joints, protecting against type2 diabetes, and rheumatoid arthritis, and even having been shown to help with allergies.

 And they taste good too!